How to Get My License Back After a DUI: Essential Steps to Regain Your Driving Privileges

 Step 10: Plan for Long-Term Compliance and Monitoring

-Successfully completing the initial reinstatement process is just the beginning of your long-term compliance obligations.
-Most states impose ongoing requirements that can last for years after your license is reinstated, and violating these requirements can result in immediate suspension and the need to restart the entire reinstatement process.
+Most states impose ongoing requirements that can last for years after your license reinstatement.
+Violating these requirements can result in immediate suspension.
+You may need to restart the entire reinstatement process.

 Conclusion